BadBuyerList.org

 Anytime you get any type of purchase, especially with credit cards, get the buyers to sign some sort of sales order confirmation, that has all their information on it.
 With credit card company's kissing buyers asses like this piece of shit, you need to protect yourself.
 Assholes like this piece of shit abuse the shit out of credit card system and the banks allow it.
 He's got lawyers that is prob. making sure this losers ass goes right to jail.
 Whenever you get large orders, do the back ground jack on them.
 If the card is in someone's name, then do not accept any other information other than that of the cardholder.
 Check the ip address, the city state zip etc. before you do anything.
 Get an electronic form signed especially when dealing with assholes like this moron.

-Posted almost 5 years ago by 172.69.X.X Report as SPAM
+Posted about 5 years ago by 172.69.X.X Report as SPAM

 what you also need to do is put this crap up on ripoff report and every other review site there is.
 These assholes's whole business comes from advertising on the internet and you need to make these assholes pay for it!

-Posted almost 5 years ago by 162.158.X.X Report as SPAM
+Posted about 5 years ago by 162.158.X.X Report as SPAM

 Thank you for your advice!

-Posted almost 5 years ago by 162.158.X.X Report as SPAM
+Posted about 5 years ago by 162.158.X.X Report as SPAM

 Anything that is of high ticket value especially $500 to ship you need to place insurance on it.
 You get a call from some total stranger with a high ticket item.
 One you dont know this person from a whole in the wall, two when it comes to business you trust no one, everyone is out to get you is the mentality you have follow.
 So that means protecting yourself against anyone and everyone.
 His lawyers is not going to save his ass if he is using a fake name.
 That's fraud.

-Posted over 4 years ago by 172.68.X.X Report as SPAM
+Posted about 5 years ago by 172.68.X.X Report as SPAM

 And if you have the sales order with the fake name on it and you ran his credit card with that fake name, you have proof that they lawyers can wipe their asses.
 Second that asshole is a total liar because you cannot receive cell phone calls on an airplane, its an FAA regulation, private or commerical (he a complete bullshit artist - you got him on the phone and like a crook is trying to avoid you).